• Skip to main content

 • Emergency Contact Number : +5511994518224 (Only for Indian nationals seeking emergency assistance)

-The Persons of Indian Origin (PIO) community includes members of Sindhi community arriving from Suriname and Central America, settling in the city of Manaus in 1960s.
+The roots of the Indian migration in Brazil trace back to the members of Sindhi community arriving from Suriname and Central America, settling in the city of Manaus in 1960s.
 This first wave of immigration also includes people who migrated from Goa, and other Portuguese colonies (Mozambique).
 The second wave of immigration within Indian community includes professors and scientists from India, who were employed in government educational and scientific research institutions in Brazil in the fields of space, agriculture, physics, and biotechnology.

 .